Diderot-Language/examples/dprobe/README.md

-we have an expression for the ridges of gradient magnitude, which produces a kind of [edge detection](https://en.wikipedia.org/wiki/Ridge_detection#Relations_between_edge_detection_and_ridge_detection), which is captured in the `GMRIDGE` expression.
-For comparison, the `CANNY` expresses Canny edge detection: the gradient magnitude is at a maximum with respect to motion along gradient direction.
+we have an expression for the ridges of gradient magnitude, which produces a kind of [edge detection](https://en.wikipedia.org/wiki/Ridge_detection#Relations_between_edge_detection_and_ridge_detection), seen in the `GMRIDGE` expression below.
+For comparison, `CANNY` expresses Canny edge detection: the gradient magnitude is at a maximum with respect to motion along gradient direction.
 For visual clarity, both expressions are weighted by the gradient magnitude to suppress edges in the background.